-SAINT EMERY’s Church was founded in 1932 and the interior of the Church was restored in 2000.
-In 1971, SAINT STEPHEN of HUNGARY Church in Bridgeport, Connecticut was closed after 84 years.
+Saint Emery’s was founded in 1932.
+Saint Stephen of Hungary Church in Bridgeport, Connecticut founded earlier was closed after 84 years.
 The communities of St. Emery and St. Stephen of Hungary merged in 1971 forming a single parish in Fairfield, Connecticut.

-Saint Emery’s Parish has faithfully served its people, young and old, celebrating the risen lord for 80 years bringing to them the true spirit and love of Christ.
+Saint Emery’s has faithfully served its people, young and old, celebrating the risen lord for over 90 years bringing to them the true spirit and love of Christ.

-Browse our website to learn about St. Emery’s Parish, our mission, our ministries, and our outreach and social activities.
-Read our rich history and enjoy a pictorial tour of the beautiful paintings, stained glass windows (the St. Francis story), tapestries and imported statues located throughout the church.
+Browse our website to learn about St. Emery and read our rich history and enjoy a tour of the beautiful paintings, stained glass windows (St. Francis of Assisi), tapestries and sculptures located throughout the Church.

 __________________________________